prasadsasane/System-Engineer-Assignment/README.md

 Fix any file permissions, clean up temporary files and restart/reload Nginx config Prompt the user to open example.com in a browser if all goes well

-In My case I required to enter Password to enter in to Database;